chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class is the abstract base class for all iChen&reg; 4.1 Open Protocol&trade; message type classes.
+This class is the abstract base class for all iChen® 4.1 Open Protocol™ message type classes.

 All message classes are *immutable*.

 ### Properties